Tangzhong Sourdough Bread

 Divide and preshape

-When the dough has fermented and seem fluffy, light and airy you should divide and preshape the dough.
+When the dough has fermented and seems fluffy, light, and airy, you should divide and preshape the dough.

 Divide the dough in half using a bench scraper.